arviz-devs/arviz-project/elections/ArviZ_2020.md

     * Council Members
 2. At conclusion of election period NumFOCUS will remove the voters identifying information and share the results (most likely in Google Sheets)
     * A table of results will be added to this document

 #### Historical Record
-Call for election took place in this issue ticket. https://github.com/arviz-devs/arviz/issues/1260
-NumFOCUS mediated election using [this google form](https://forms.gle/P9P9Yx9tMQ5jbY1L9) as template, and shared the results with us over email.
+Call for election took place in this [issue ticket](https://github.com/arviz-devs/arviz/issues/1260) NumFOCUS mediated election using [this google form](https://forms.gle/P9P9Yx9tMQ5jbY1L9) as template, and shared the results with us over email.
 Result verification proof is attached in issue ticket linked above.

 The outcome of the election was a vote for a 7 Person Council, comprised of the following core contributors: